-At 20, 'The Fifth Element' is still out of this world
+Why 'The Fifth Element' is still out of this world

 Kamen: "If you liked 'The Fifth Element', wait until you see 'Valerian'.
 It makes 'The Fifth Element' look like a child did it with a crayon."

-"The Fifth Element" returns in all its eye-popping glory on 4K UHD Blu-ray this month.
+"The Fifth Element" is now available in all its eye-popping glory on 4K UHD Blu-ray.
 Celebrate the 20th anniversary with other fans when the film blasts back into theatres across the US on Sunday May 14 and Wednesday May 17.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.